 Getting tested for COVID-19 is the best and most reliable way to determine if you’re infected.
 There are a variety of options for tests throughout the Johnson County community, including testing sites and at-home test kits.

 The Johnson County Department of Health and Environment encourages you to get tested if you’re showing symptoms of coronavirus or have been exposed to someone with a confirmed case of COVID-19, and to follow proper guidelines to avoid infecting others if you test positive.
 Learn more about testing options available and how you can report your results.

 Get tested for COVID-19

-Testing is also available at testing sites and pharmacies across the Kansas City metropolitan area.
-Visit these websites to find a testing location near you: KnowBeforeYouGoKS.com, PrepareMetroKC Testing Events, ComeBack KC Testing Locations.
+Testing is available at testing sites and pharmacies across the Kansas City metropolitan area.
+Visit these websites to find a testing location near you: No-Cost COVID-19 Testing, KnowBeforeYouGoKS.com.